Vienna, Austria

 #1.
 “GOOD GOD IT’S A LICHTENSTEIN!!” ~ Larry to Richard, upon arrival to Bernie’s beach house, prior to realizing Bernie is dead.

-He wants to portray a lack of awareness for certain complexities in regards to what is influencing society; where advertising dominates and he recognizes our desire to sell products is rampant.
+Lichtenstein aims to portray a lack of awareness for certain complexities in regards to what is influencing society; where advertising dominates and he recognizes our desire to sell products is rampant.
+(Unsure if I’ve interpreted his quote in an exacting manner!
+It is a rather though provoking, ever present, polarizing theme though!)

-We took in a few more exhibits —
+We took in a few more exhibits, such as the radical effervescence of Eva Beresin — Thick Air.

 Explore the grounds and take in the Palace at different vantage points, where you’ll find sumptuous rose gardens, handsome fountains, hedge mazes and even a zoo!
 (We skipped the zoo).